alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 Things that need to remain in our CDN (but become easier to implement/maintain if we later migrate to Compute@Edge):

+- IP denylisting[^ip-denylist] (this must happen at the CDN layer, where caching takes place)
+  - This functionality is currently unused (the dictionary that the denylist is read from is empty), but it exists in case we ever need to quickly block IP addresses (for example, during an incident).
 - JA3 denylisting[^ja3-1][^ja3-2]
   - The JA3 fingerprint is computed from the TLS handshake, meaning it has to be computed at the node to which the client's TLS connection is made (i.e. the CDN)
-  - We _could_ compute the JA3 fingerprint at the CDN layer and pass it via a header to the WAF in which the actual blocking takes place, but it's unclear what the benefit of that would be
+  - We _could_ compute the JA3 fingerprint at the CDN layer and pass it via a header to the WAF in which the actual blocking takes place, but this would have implications on caching and so probably isn't feasible
 - Requiring HTTP Basic auth on integration[^http-basic-1][^http-basic-2] (unless the user's IP is in the allowlist[^http-basic-allowlist])
   - We probably _could_ move this to our WAF, but then we would need to add something like `Vary: Authorization, Fastly-Client-IP` to the response, which would largely defeat caching
 - Require authentication for Fastly `PURGE` requests[^purge-auth]